AdobeDocs/experience-platform.en/help/destinations/ui/destinations-workspace.md

 ![Controls on the destinations card](../assets/ui/workspace/destination-card-options.png)

 Select a destination card in the catalog to open the right rail.
 Here, you can see a description of the destination.
-The right rail provides the same controls described in the table above, as well as a description of the destination, and an indication of the destination category and type.
+The right rail provides the same controls described in the table above, including a description of the destination, and an indication of the destination category and type.

 ![Destination catalog options](../assets/ui/workspace/destination-right-rail.png)